 #WeAreNightlife is a campaign by NDML and the NTIA which aims to celebrate the night-time leisure and hospitality industry.

 Our nightlife industry is at the heart of communities in towns and cities across the UK; it is integral to our national identity.
 It is also the industry that has been arguably hardest hit by the impact of coronavirus.
-It’s time venues, insurers, brokers, freelancers, communities stand side-by-side declare #WeAreNightlife.
+It’s time venues, insurers, brokers, freelancers, communities stand side-by-side and declare #WeAreNightlife.

-NDML are ready to expand it’s role as a leading voice in the night-time industry.
-Alongside the NTIA, Night Time Industries Association, as well as our partner associations, we will showcase businesses who have strived through adversity and continue to be excellent examples for their sector.
+Alongside the NTIA, the Night Time Industries Association, as well as our partner associations, we will showcase businesses who have strived through adversity and continue to be excellent examples for their sector.

 We want to celebrate the greatness of the night-time industry as well as our togetherness, we will do this by visiting multiple venues in major cities throughout the UK.
 Our objective is to help drive the public back into nightlife venues by creating a shareable content to spread far and wide.
 We wish to inspire local leaders to do more to protect this invaluable sector.